-NATIONAL LIVING WAGE: Anyone who resides and works in the nation's capital also saw further hourly pay increases to the London Living Wage.
+NATIONAL LIVING WAGE: Anyone who resides and works in the nation's capital also gets hourly pay increases via the London Living Wage.

 The increase in the new National Living Wage is a government objective.

 They want to move workers in the United Kingdom away from a low wage bracket and away from a high welfare society.